DanielTemesgen/danieltemesgen.github.io/_posts/2020-09-06-local-paths-in-python.markdown

 Out[2]: PosixPath('/Users')
 ```

 In this case [`pathlib`](pathlib) avoids nested function calls and method-chaining entirely.
-Instead we access all the possible
+Instead, we access all the
-parents of the path with the `.parents` attribute and obtain the appropriate parent.
+possible parents of the path with the `.parents` attribute and obtain the appropriate parent.

 ``` python
 In [1]: list(Path.cwd().parents)